50 State quarters: Collectible value

 While mintage totals of the various designs vary widely—Virginia quarters are almost 20 times as abundant as the Northern Marianas quarters—none of the regular circulating issues are rare enough to become a valuable investment.

 There was, however, a measure of collector interest over die errors in the Wisconsin quarter.
 Some designs from the Denver mint feature corn without a smaller leaf, others feature a small leaf pointing upwards, and still others have the leaf bending down.
 A set of all three quarters sold on eBay in February 2005 for $300 and initially saw significant increases, such as $1500 for individual coins, but as of February 2020 PCGS lists the value of MS-62 specimens from $92 to $130 each.

 Another die cast error ran with the first Delaware quarters.
 Being the first model of state quarter made, the mint gave it a disproportionate weight causing vending machines to not accept it.
 The quarter die was quickly fixed.
 Some Delaware quarters appeared without the last E, now saying, "THE FIRST STAT".
+There also exists a die crack on the Delaware known as the "spitting horse" variety, which is caused by a die crack near the horses' mouth, resembling a horse spitting.

 A major error occurred in 2000 when the reverse die of a Sacagawea dollar was combined with the obverse die of a state quarter on dollar-coin planchets to form what is known as a "mule".
 As of August 2019, only 19 of these specimens, produced on dollar planchets, are known to have escaped from the Mint.

 A 2005 Minnesota double die quarter, as well as a 2005 Minnesota quarter with extra trees (another die error), have both triggered numismatic interest.
 An unusual die break on some 2005 Kansas quarters created a humpback bison.
 Relatively more common are Kansas quarters bearing the motto "IN GOD WE RUST."

 The United States produces proof coinage in circulating base metal and, since 1992, in separately sold sets with the dimes, quarters, and half-dollars in silver.
 For the silver issues, the 1999 set is the most valuable, being the first year of the series and with a relatively small mintage, although prices have significantly decreased since the 50 State Quarters Program ended.
 The set in base metal, of this or any other year, is worth only a fraction as much.
 The silver proof sets of later years, while having some intrinsic and collector worth, are also priced far lower.
 The public is cautioned to research prices before buying advertised state quarter year or proof sets.

 In general, the program increased interest in quarter and general coin collecting.
 Large numbers of advertisements, quarter products and quarter information were available during the years the program ran.
 Home Shopping Network, Franklin Mint, and Littleton Coin Company were among the most prominent in advertising space.